 Sometimes, endurance athletes such as thru-hikers and marathon runners, accidentally dilute their body’s sodium levels when they drink too much water without supplementing with salt.
 Low sodium levels mean your body’s water levels rise, and your cells expand.
 Swelling is one symptom, but it’s not the most important or dangerous, as hyponatremia causes nausea, headache, confusion, and fatigue.
 This one’s serious: If you feel nauseated, confused, or unreasonably tired, seek medical attention immediately.

 The fix: This depends on the severity of the condition.
 In mild cases, you should cut back on your fluid intake.
 Christopher Tedeschi, associate professor of emergency medicine at Columbia University and Backpacker columnist, says there’s no one-size-fits-all solution to hydration, but there are some universal ground rules everyone should follow: “Instead of slugging down as much water as you can, use common sense.
 Drink if you’re thirsty.
 Salty snacks help along the way if you’re drinking loads of water on sweltering days.”
-If you have nausea, headaches, brain fog, or muscle cramping while hiking, you might need an electrolyte IV or specific medication.
+If you have nausea, headaches, brain fog, or muscle cramping while hiking, you might need to get out of the backcountry for an electrolyte IV or specific medication.

 The fix: Track how you feel throughout your entire menstrual cycle.
 If you report swollen hands and fingers at home, take precautions if you’re hitting the trails during PMS or around the time in your cycle those symptoms arise.